 Do Your Emails Prompt Questions?

-If they do, then be careful because you need to answer that question with whatever page your user lands on when they click your links.
+Careful because you need to answer that question with whatever page your user lands on when they click your links.
 If those very same pages also lead to conversions, then prompting questions is okay.
-If they lead to traffic and no conversions, then you are wasting people’s time and they will start blocking your emails.
+If they lead to traffic and no conversions, you are wasting people’s time and they’ll start blocking your emails.
 Prompting questions from users is sometimes a good thing, especially if it is part of your selling process, but prompting questions for the sake of getting people to your website is a very quick way of angering people for wasting their time.

 You Need a Strong Tailored Experience